Donating to Queensland Symphony Orchestra Fund

-Donations to the QSO come in all shapes and sizes – or to put these gifts in a musical context – there are both major and minor donations.
+Donations to Queensland Symphony Orchestra come in all shapes and sizes – or to put these gifts in a musical context – there are both major and minor donations.

 Minor donations are equally important, as the giver tends to donate every year, often several times a year.
 In recent months these donations have helped us purchase new music scores, fund new music commissions, repair and replace instruments and instrument stands – all of which helps our vibrant orchestra offer exciting musical experiences for the enjoyment of all Queenslanders.

 Two programs which will benefit from your gifts today are the Annual Giving Program ($2 and more) and Chair Program ($2,000 and more).

 Donations to our Annual Giving Program are directed to areas of greatest need, which change from year to year.
 Donations to our Chair Program help to offset the costs of employing the best musicians and providing state-of-the-art working conditions.
 To view QSO musicians’ Chairs available for support click here >

 Your gift will be acknowledged on the Orchestra website.
 The orchestra has both DGR and TCC status and all gifts to Queensland Symphony Orchestra Fund of $2 or more are tax deductible.

 If you have any questions about making a donation, please contact Jenny Roberts - Senior Development Coordinator on 3833 5037.
 Thank you in anticipation of your support.

 Join the QSO family

 Peggy Allen Hayes, pictured right with QSO Timpani Principal Tim Corkeron, is one of our much-appreciated Chair Sponsors.
 She shares her experience ...